6 Myths About Marine Engineers

 That is why some Marines are known to have an extremely extravagant lifestyle.
 They are often seen wearing expensive clothes, eating out, and spending a lot of money on travel.
 The seaman’s lifestyle is no longer extravagant due to the lack of extra time and long working hours during the sea time.

 All the Machinery and equipment play a vital role in the process of any vessel under any circumstances.
-ThisMarine Engineer’s profession is comparable with that of medical work where a doctor has to learn everything about the human body, and so it is with marine engineers.
-Marine Engineers right from Junior Engineers’ career is trained to be well-versed with the complete Engine room machinery.
-They are taught from the operation to complete maintenance of Machinery hence it is not correct to say that marine engineers are a jack of all trades but master of none.
+This Marine Engineer’s profession is comparable to medical work, where a doctor has to learn everything about the human body, and so it is with marine engineers.
+Right from Junior Engineers’ career, Marine Engineers is trained to be well-versed with the complete Engine room machinery.
+They are taught from the operation to complete maintenance of Machinery; hence, it is not correct to say that marine engineers are a jack of all trades but master of none.

 Unfit for Shore Jobs

 This misconception is also wrong.
-Most of the marine Engineers retiring from shipping with a senior rank of Chief Engineer get highly respected placements in the land, Power plant, and Oil Industries.
-Many of them start their entrepreneurship in the supply of spare parts and servicing of marine Diesel Engines and Power plants.
+Most marine Engineers retiring from shipping with a senior rank of Chief Engineer get highly respected placements in the land, Power plant, and Oil Industries.
+Many of them start entrepreneurship in the supply of spare parts and servicing of marine Diesel Engines and Power plants.

 They are the most suitable candidates to work with the agents of OEM of Marine and Captive Power plant Diesel Engines.
-These Engineers are also well placed with the Manufacturers of steam Turbines and Boilers.
+These Engineers are also well-placed with the Manufacturers of steam Turbines and Boilers.
 Many Engineers have reached a higher corporate ladder with the Industries.

-Biggest Challenges encountered as Seafarer
+Biggest Challenges Encountered as a Seafarer

 But it is the different story of seafarers”.
 A seafarer struggles day and night for the months during the contract period at sea.
 The regular hours are flexible.
 Sea life is exciting at the beginning of their career, but the feeling goes dim after few years.
 It is impossible to have the joy’s Life of celebrating all the festivals, birthdays and other family celebrations.
 Seafarers have to choose to be surrounded by their loves for the social festivities.